 - freshly ground black pepper

-- 4 large eggs
+- 6 large eggs

 Place a paper towel over a large plate and set aside.

-Preheat the oven to 375 degrees F.
+Preheat the oven to 375°F.

-Add the potatoes and onion, along with the garlic, jalapeño pepper, and bread crumbs to the pan with the bacon grease.
-Drizzle with the olive oil and turn the heat to medium-high, and stirring from time to time, cook until everything is golden brown, about 10 minutes.
+Add the potatoes and onion, along with the breadcrumbs, jalapeño pepper and garlic to the pan with the bacon grease.
+Drizzle with the olive oil and turn the heat to medium-high.
+Stirring often, sauté until everything is golden brown, about 15 to 20 minutes.
 (If at any point the pan becomes too dry and the potatoes are sticking to the bottom, add a bit of olive oil.)
 Roughly chop or crumble the bacon.
 Add it to the pan and mix.
 Then add the salt and a few turns of pepper.
 Stir to blend.